zkldi/uscir-spec/source/skinning/resultscreen.rst

 .. code-block:: c#

-    int irState //current state of the IR score submission request (a USC-IR code, including extensions 0/10/60) string irDescription //the description in the IR response (nil if irState is 0 or 10) ServerScore[] irScores //more details below, nil if irState != 20
+    string chartHash //the hash of the chart that was just played int irState //current state of the IR score submission request (a USC-IR code, including extensions 0/10/60) string irDescription //the description in the IR response (nil if irState is 0 or 10) ServerScore[] irScores //more details below, nil if irState != 20